d-002/vim-qbuild/README.md

 - `build_dir`: Used to specify the build directory inside the current project.
 If your project is `~/my_project` and this option is set to `.qbuild`, then the scripts will be searched inside `~/my_project/.qbuild`.
 - `log_all`: Whether to log information in case the build file could not be found for example.
 Shoud be a boolean value.
 - `default_index`: The index for the default build file among all the files in the given build directory.
 Should be a positive integer.
+- `ask_create_dir`: Whether to ask the user to create the build dir when trying to open a nonexistent one.
+If set to `false`, the dir will be created.

 Below is an example configuration for vim-qbuild: